 Texas State University has a health insurance requirement for international students that must be met each semester.
 All international students on non-immigrant visas are required by university policy to have health insurance coverage while enrolled in classes at Texas State.

-Exchange students are required to purchased the Blue Cross Blue Shield Health insurance plan endorsed by the university.
+Exchange students are required to purchase Health insurance plan endorsed by the university.
 There is no option to submit a waiver for the exchange students.

 $700 approximately each semester

 There are two bus systems available: The Bobcat Trams which has routes around campus and to various parts of San Marcos, and the CARTS city bus system of San Marcos.
 Both are free for students with their student ID cards.